-Specific activities and deliverables related to Urban Lands Program participation in partnership projects and regional collaborations in FY22-23 are given in the table below.
+Specific activities and deliverables related to Urban Lands Program participation in partnership projects and regional collaborations in FY23-24 are given in the table below.

-Annual Activities and Deliverables (Partnerships and Regional Campaigns) Q2 Q3 Q4 Help develop IPM web tool (Solve Pest Problems) by participating in OSU project teams. Х Х Х Х Participate in partnership to provide workforce development to day-labor force. Х Х Х Х Work with and promote community organizations and not-for-profits that increase green infrastructure, wildlife, and pollinator habitat. Х Х Х Х Promote water conservation and work with and support other water conservation groups and initiatives. Х X Х Х Collaborate with Watershed Councils within EMSWCD boundaries. Х Х Х Х
+Annual Activities and Deliverables (Partnerships and Regional Campaigns)

+Help promote IPM web tool (Solve Pest Problems) through participation in OSU project teams.

+Work with and promote community organizations and not-for-profits that increase green infrastructure and improve natural resources.

+Promote water conservation and work with and support other water conservation groups and initiatives.